bhuffy/100-days-of-code/log.md

 **Thoughts**: I felt today was somehow slow even though it seems like I read quite a lot.
 I'm feeling good about the application for this section beacuse it seems like my ideas generally follow the advice given.
 Perhaps my previous design experiences somehow relate...? :)

 **Link(s) to work**: NONE

+### Day 37: February 8, 2017 (Wednesday)

+**Today's Progress**: Finished HTML & CSS book by Jon Duckett.
+Kept working on personal portfolio website.

+**Thoughts**: I finished the book!
+I'll most likely make some flashcards and tidy up my notes after I finish the website.
+I can't seem to understand a few weird parts of the code.
+I think the div element is separating each section (about, portfolio, contact sections) by adding some sort of white space, but I can't seem to get rid of it!
+Also having a problem aligning navigation on bottom of header.
+They're probably easy fixes but I've been trying to get them on my own.
+Anyway, it's a good day for coding (even if I'm packed with schoolwork).

+**Link(s) to work**: NONE